 6. Lack Of Research Around PCOS

-Neglected research and health care around endometriosis, PCOS while the steep rise in IVF clinics and fertility treatments as women across the State are increasingly affected by these health issues.
+Neglected research and health care around endometriosis, PCOS while the steep rise in IVF clinics and fertility treatments as women across the State are increasingly affected by these reproductive health issues.
 There are no authoritative studies or conclusive research on dioxins and other environmental toxins that could be causing this, despite such linkages being known since the 80s.
-With increasing plastic pollution and chemical wastes becoming a toxic menace in most of our cities and towns, lack of attention to remediating these will only lead to more health issues and short-term fixes that only a few privileged can access.
+With increasing plastic pollution and chemical wastes becoming a toxic menace in most of our cities and towns, lack of attention to remediating these will only lead to more reproductive health issues and short-term fixes that only a few privileged can access.

 7. Vaginal Reconstruction And Rejuvenation